mafor/graphql-annotations/README.md

 # GraphQL playground

-Simple GraphQL Java + SpringBoot + WebFlux evaluation.
+GraphQL Java + SpringBoot + WebFlux evaluation.
 Prove of concept of a declarative, annotations based configuration (see [GraphQLHandler](/src/main/java/com/chaosonic/graphql/GraphQLHandler.kt))
 ## Starting the application
 To start the application localy, run in the project's root folder: